 The management of weather conditions is performed by using specially modified aircrafts, weather radars and qualified staff.
 The company’s goals are to increase rain and snow falls (in order to face the drought and to store up water), and to protect from hail (so that the damage caused both to crops and to people’s fortunes are restrained).

-Such programs for weather management and protection from extreme weather phenomena can be performed during the whole year.
+Such programs for weather management and protection from adverse weather phenomena can be performed during the whole year.
 Hail protection is usually performed during the warm months (when the stormy clouds most develop), and projects for the increase of rain/snow have better results during the cold months.

 The method used for the performance of such programs is based on the penetration of condensation cells in the atmosphere, wherever there is enough humidity.
 However, because of their absence, either it’s impossible that water drops or ice cells are formed, or due to the small number of cells, big embryos are created which fall to the ground as hail.